kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 	Timestamp *RequeuingTimestamp `json:"timestamp,omitempty"`

 	// backoffLimitCount defines the maximum number of requeuing retries.
-	// When the number is reached, the workload is deactivated.
+	// When the number is reached, the workload is deactivated (`.spec.activate=false`).
 	//
 	// Defaults to null.
 	// +optional